sam-dieck/meteor-uikit-2/README.md

-# meteor-uikit-2
+uikit-2 files packed for meteor.
+Uses the almost-flat style.

+To Install
-uikit-2 meteor package.
+meteor add samdieck:uikit-2